racenis/ligmascript/README.md

 	)
 ) set

-; Since the language doesn't have any standard way to get command line input, ; you'd have to load it into the interpreter in the REPL mode and then you could ; call the is-impressive subroutine like this:
+; Since the language doesn't have any standard way to get command ; line input, you'd have to load it into the interpreter in the ; REPLmode and then you could call the is-impressive subroutine ; like this:

 150 is-impressive
 ```